 - You can work either full-time or part-time.
 Part-time is very common, as well as rewarding with an average hourly pay of $36.65.

 - Dental hygienists can work anywhere there’s a dental office, which is pretty much everywhere in the Western world.

 Web developers design and create websites, making the work a nice mix of technical and creative.
 They work in all types of environments, including large and small companies, government agencies, small businesses, and advertising agencies.
 Some are even self-employed.
 With an average annual income of nearly $74,000, jobs in the field are expected to grow by 13% over the next decade.
 That means web developers have a promising future.

-Education/training: Typically an associates degree, but that’s not hard and fast.
+Education/Training Required: Typically an associates degree, but that’s not hard and fast.
 Large companies may require a bachelor’s degree, but it’s also possible to enter the field with a high school diploma and plenty of experience designing websites.
 It requires a knowledge of both programming and graphic design.

-Challenges: You’ll need the ability to concentrate for long stretches, as well as to follow through with both editing and troubleshooting of the web platforms you develop.
+Job Challenges: You’ll need the ability to concentrate for long stretches, as well as to follow through with both editing and troubleshooting of the web platforms you develop.
 Good customer service skills and a lot of patience are required, since employers and clients are given to change direction, often with little notice.

 Why you may want to become a web developer:

 - It’s an excellent field for anyone who enjoys working with computers, and has a strong creative streak.

 - Web designers are needed in just about every area of the economy, giving you a wide choice of jobs and industries, as well as geographic locations.